iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 ## Summary.

-[Atom](https://atom.io) is an excellent client to a remote Drupal (with Xdebug 3 + PHP 8.1) and sufficient for my Drupal dev needs.
+[Atom](https://atom.io) is an excellent debugging client when connected to a remote Drupal (with Xdebug 3 + PHP 8.1) and sufficient for my Drupal dev needs.
 Here's how I set it up.

 ## Motivation

 I try to avoid programming Drupal custom modules and themes but occasionally it is necessary to dust off the development tools, try to remember what I was doing a year ago when I last had to do this.
 At which point I find out that my JetBrains subscription to PHPStorm IDE has expired and needs £65 to renew it for a year.

-So I am motivated to get the free of charge tools I already hae installed to do the IDE tasks I need, mainly debugging and inspection using Atom as an Xdebug client
+So I am motivated to get the free of charge tools I already have installed to do the IDE tasks I need, chiefly editing and with some debugging and inspection using Atom as an Xdebug client

 # PHPStorm and Atom

 Atom does the job for me.

 PHPStorm is very useful and as I have blogged previously, has been a reliable and useful Xdebug client.
-Because of the architecture and history of Drupal and the fact that the documentation for this fantastic Open Source project can often be hit and miss, the only way to really understand how to program contrib modules and themes is to explore key data structures and execution paths with an IDE like PHPStorm.
+Because of the architecture and history of Drupal and the fact that up-to-date documentation for this fantastic Open Source project, although greatly improved over the last 12 years, can often be hit and miss, the only way to really understand how to program contrib modules and themes is to explore key data structures and execution paths with an IDE (like PHPStorm for example).

 PHPStorm is a proprietary product which developers find invaluable and worth paying the annual subscription for, especially if they are contributing to Drupal on a daily or frequent schedule, but for the occasional Drupal Developer / DevOP who has to dip in on a less frequent basis, PHPStorm can be more than is needed and cost more than is warrented.
 It has every conceivable IDE bell and whistle out of the box.